akshayverma5122/Kubernetes/cka/01-KubernetesCluster-installation&maintainance/03-kubernetes-offline-upgradtion-in-RPM-server.md

     ```
 - perform the below steps in master node01.

-  - cordon the master node02.
+  - cordon the master node.
     ```
     kubectl cordon master01
     ```